jsinger67/parol/book/src/ParolVersion2.md

 ### Impact on lexical analysis

-Since `scnr` doesn't support some regex feature which are either complicated, costly or unnecessary, some things can't be resolved simply by the means regex crates like `regex-automata` provide.
+Since `scnr` doesn't support some regex features which are either complicated, costly or unnecessary, some things can't be resolved simply by the means regex crates like `regex-automata` provide.
 One major feature worth mentioning is non-greediness.
 Lets dive in this topic with the help of an example.